 Other Good Critiques

 Another fascinating critique, looking at transactions.
-I agree that traders seemed to be the ones driving this latest spike.
+It does seem that traders seemed to be the ones driving this latest spike.
 If Dash makes it on a few more fiat exchanges, it will be interesting to see how much fiat goes into Dash, or whether it even does.
-Still, I agree that Dash at the time is driven more on the trading side.